By continuing to use this site, you agree to our use of cookies.

 Molokai

-This small island of around 7,300 residents is known as the Friendly Isle.
-Its economy is centered around cattle ranching and farming (pineapple and sugarcane).
+- The economy is centered around cattle ranching and farming (pineapple and sugarcane)

 Oahu

-Home to the state capital of Honolulu, Oahu is the third-largest Hawaiian Island and the most populous, with 1.02 million residents.
-That’s around 70% of the entire population of the state!
+- Home to the state capital of Honolulu, Oahu is the most populous island, with 1.02 million residents

 Culture